ebeltramo96/arch-installer/README.md

 ### Adapt credentials

-The `config.json` file has currently no credentials, during the parameters review before installation, set your disk encryption key, the root password and change the default local user password
+The `config.json` file has no credentials, before the installation, check the options and: set your disk encryption key, the root password and change the default local user password

 ### Select which partition to encrypt

-When the installation process begins you will be asked to select which partition/s need/s to be encrypted, select them with `TAB` and then press `ENTER`
+When the installation process begins you will be asked to select which partition/s need/s to be encrypted, select it/them with `TAB` and then press `ENTER`

 Then press `ENTER` one last time to start the installation process